 Matt Smith of Norwood Engineering was present along with the applicant, Giorgio Petruzziello.

-Mr. Smith explained that the existing Town drain line needs to be repaired.
+Mr. Smith explained that the existing Town storm drain line needs to be repaired.
 He reminded the Commission of the condition of the pipe, which has a sag in it, and the plan to repair the stormwater line by replacing the pipe.
 He explained that they are now looking for approval to build a 6 lot subdivision.
 They will be asking the town to accept the new roadway.
 The stormwater from the roadway will flow to a stormwater system consisting of catchbasins and manholes.
 They are able to accomplish the 2-inches of recharge which is required.
 The DPW is agreeable to accepting the design as proposed.
 The post-construction flow will not exceed the rates of pre-construction flow.
 They will be working with ledge for the last quarter of the site and will need to make a 20 foot cut.

-Mr. Smith explained that the Conservation Commission found the “pond” to be non-jurisdictional under the local bylaw, and it never was protected under the WPA.
+Mr. Smith explained that the Conservation Commission found the “pond” to be non-jurisdictional under the local bylaw, and that it was previously determined not to be protected under the WPA.

 Ms. Bugay asked the applicant to consider how the ledge removal will be done, and how they will deal with neighbor concerns.
 Mr. Petruzziello confirmed that there will need to be an evaluation done to determine whether or not they will be blasting.